History of Toddington services

 Tendering

-A register of interested firms was invited to submit bids which were analysed based on their rent offer, fuel offer, catering offer, traffic flow, landscaping and company stability.
-Some of the names on the register who declined the invitation were Kenwell Motor Services, who wanted a more northern site, International Caters Ltd who did not want a motorway site, and quite aptly, Watford's Busy Bee Cafe said they wouldn't bid because they were too busy.
+Interested firms were invited to submit bids which were analysed based on their rent offer, fuel offer, catering offer, traffic flow, landscaping and company stability.
+Some of the names on the register who declined the invitation were Kenwell Motor Services, who wanted a more northern site, International Caters Ltd, who did not want a motorway site, and quite aptly, Watford's Busy Bee Cafe said they wouldn't bid because they were too busy.

 Mecca Leisure

 Most of the advisers felt it could be made acceptable with a lot of work.
+Their transport cafés were too far from the lorry park, for instance.
 Their catering proposal was vague and described as "not assuring".
-The Landscape Architect ranked them last, although their financial offer was poor.
-Their transport cafés were too far from the lorry park.
+The Landscape Architect ranked them last, although their financial offer was good.

-Mecca didn't get the contract because putting their plan into place would take a considerable amount of time, and the additional capacity was required urgently.
+Mecca didn't get the contract because putting their plan into place would take a considerable amount of time, and time wasn't available.

 Their forecourt would have been managed by Lex Garages.